mech/Notes/JavaScript/React/components.md

 * Don't be clever and pass a giant object which is consumed by a child component.
 * Don't pass in whole collection object, pass in the `fetch` method as prop and call that prop within `componentWillMount` instead.
 Then you can do spinner at that component instead of knowing when to spin from the parent.

+> Remember, components don't have to emit DOM.
+They only need to provide composition boundaries between UI concerns.

 ## Controller View?
 Container Components?
 Presentation Components?

 * [Container Components](https://medium.com/@learnreact/container-components-c0e67432e005#.ddbg3nt33)